 For the pronunciation of Fisterra and costa da Morte, check this post.

-Make sure you don’t miss any posts by subscribing for free here.
-That way, when a new post is out, you will get it in your inbox.
-And… you get access to exclusive content too.
+Make sure you don’t miss any posts or announcements by subscribing for free here.
+You’ll receive a free Camino food guide.
+And… you’ll get access to exclusive content too.